10 Beautiful Hawaiian Beaches – Oahu

 On my second (and sunnier) visit to this beach, a paddle-board surfing competition was in full swing.

-But, a word of warning — the pounding surf may look and sound cool, but, if you don't know what you're doing, don't get near the water!
+But, a word of warning: the pounding surf may look and sound cool, but, if you don't know what you're doing, don't get near the water at Sunset Beach!
+It can be super dangerous.

-Another important beach when it comes to surfing is Waimea Bay.
-Waimea Beach plays host to some huge waves, too, and is home to the Quiksilver Big Wave Invitational.
-The contest has only been held 7 times in the past 20 or so years, however, because one condition is that the waves must be more than 20 feet high.
-The most recent one was held in December 2009, when swells of 30-50 feet pounded Waimea… yikes!
+Another important spot when it comes to surfing is Waimea Bay.
+Waimea Beach plays host to some huge waves, too, and is home to the Eddie Aikau Big Wave Invitational.
+The contest has only been held a handful of times in the past 20 or so years, however, because one condition is that the waves must consistently reach 40 feet between mid-December and mid-March for it to be held.

 In the calmer summer months, Waimea is popular with swimmers and those brave enough to go cliff jumping off Jump Rock.